 Since crews are on and off equipment much more frequently in short line railroading and industrial switching, we're proud that the combined employee injury-frequency rate of Genesee & Wyoming Inc.'s railroads surpasses those of the Class 1 railroads.

 For 2016, the company's railroads achieved a combined reportable injury-frequency rate of 0.71 per 200,000 man hours.
-This is five times better than the short line peer group average and better than any Class I railroad for the eighth consecutive year.
+This is five times better than the short line peer group average and better than any Class I railroad.

 The American Short Line and Regional Railroad Association (ASLRRA) recognized 75 of G&W's railroads with the Jake Award With Distinction for 2016, which is presented to ASLRRA-member railroads that complete the year with perfect safety records.